M-o-a-T/asyncactor/README.rst

 seconds whether your node is still online.

 AsyncActor sends one beacon message every seven to nine seconds.
-The message includes a list of N previous hosts who have transmitted the beacon; the host that's last in this list will be the next transmitter.
+The message includes a list of N previous hosts that have transmitted the beacon; the host that's last in this list will be the next transmitter.

 The time slot starting at the seven-second mark is used for random hosts